-Here $V(P \mid Talent, Costs)$ is the value of becoming public given the firm's industry, its underlying talent and its costs of becoming public and maintaining public status.
+Here $V(P \mid Talent, Costs)$ is the value of becoming public given the firm's industry, its underlying talent, and its costs of becoming public and maintaining public status.
 We thus regress the public market indicator on a firm's inherent initial talent and industry conditions.
-To capture the inherent talent, we use birth conditions which include initial employment (in log form) and the first annual growth rate for which we have data.
-The former hypothesis is motivated by Lucas (1978) who predicts that initially larger firms are led by more talented entrepreneurs, and the latter by Jovanovic (1982) where, controlling for size, young firms perceived to be of higher quality grow faster.
+To capture the inherent talent, we use birth conditions, which include initial employment (in log form) and the first annual growth rate for which we have data.
+The former hypothesis is motivated by Lucas (1978) who predicts that firms that were born larger are led by more talented entrepreneurs and the latter by Jovanovic (1982) with the prediction that controlling for size, young firms perceived to be of higher quality grow faster.
 We also use the initial wage (in log form) to control for human capital embedded in the entrepreneurial firm.
 As Figure 2 shows, these initial conditions are very persistent over time.
 We also include squared terms of these variables to account for non-linearity.
-We estimate this equation using a linear probability model.
-This specification enables us to test whether initial conditions predict the tendency to go public later in life.
-Specifically, it enables us to test whether larger and faster growing young firms become public.
+We estimate this equation using a linear probability model.16 This specification enables us to test whether initial conditions predict the tendency to go public later in life.
+Specifically, it enables us to test whether larger and faster-growing young firms become public.
 In addition, this specification also yields a "public quality" index based on the propensity of becoming public.
-We can use this index to control for initial observable firm characteristics when comparing subsequent outcomes between firms that become public and those that stay private.
-Since this index is calculated using firms' initial conditions, it does not rest on the timing of the IPO and therefore is not influenced by changes in growth opportunities at the time of the IPO and by IPO waves (Pastor and Veronesi (2003)), which we verify empirically below.
+We can use this index to control for initially observable firm characteristics when comparing subsequent outcomes between firms that become public and those that stay private.17 Since this index is calculated using firms' initial conditions, it does not rest on the timing of the IPO and therefore is not influenced by changes in growth opportunities at the time of the IPO and by IPO waves (Pastor and Veronesi (2003)), which we verify empirically below.

-In a second specification, we also include industry control variables that capture industry growth, percentage of firms engaged in mergers and acquisitions, and percentage of small firms in the industry.
-The M&A rate proxies for the time-varying incentive to go public in order to facilitate expansion through acquisitions.
-Small firms are defined as firms with less than 50 employees following the Department of Commerce categories.
+In a second specification, we also include industry control variables that capture industry growth, the percentage of firms engaged in mergers and acquisitions, and the percentage of small firms in the industry.
+The M&A rate proxies for the time-varying incentive to go public in order to facilitate expansion through acquisitions.18 Small firms are defined as firms with less than 50 employees following the Department of Commerce categories.
 Firms may have less incentive to go public in an industry that is dominated by small firms in which they can reach optimal scale without raising much funds externally.

 Table 2 shows that firms that are initially larger and pay higher wages at birth are more likely to be public later.
-One standard deviation increase in initial size and initial wage leads to 300% and 250% increase in the predicted public quality index from the mean, respectively.
-Firms with higher first-year growth also have higher public quality index.
-One standard deviation increase in growth rate leads to 170% increase in the probability of becoming public from the mean.
+One standard deviation increase in initial size and initial wage leads to a 300% and 250% increase in the predicted public quality index from the mean, respectively.
+Firms with higher first-year growth also have a higher public quality index.
+One standard deviation increase in growth rate leads to a 170% increase in the probability of becoming public from the mean.
 The industry variables, industry growth, percentage M&A are both significantly positive.
-Firms in industries with high growth and
+Firms in industries with high growth and where there is a high frequency of M&A activity are likely to be public, consistent with public firms that find it advantageous to use external capital to grow and to use equity to buy other firms.

-&lt;sup>17 LPM does as good a job approximating marginal effects as a non-linear model as a marginal effect is just a slope and is less subject distributional problems than a logit or probit model as emphasized by Angrist and Pischke (2009) in Chapter 3.4.2.
+16 LPM does as good a job approximating marginal effects as a non-linear model as a marginal effect is just a slope and is less subject distributional problems than a logit or probit model as emphasized by Angrist and Pischke (2009) in Chapter 3.4.2.